 Malware is software designed with malicious intent.
 It secretly gathers information about you (sometimes called spyware) or your private communications and attempts to gain access to restricted or secure systems.
 It then forwards this information to the malware's owner.

-Malware often results in the slowing down of the computer, one indication that you're infected.
-Antivirus software cannot deal with malware unless it contains special anti-spyware/anti-malware components and maintains a current database of malware and how to remove it.
+Traditional antivirus software cannot deal with malware unless it contains special anti-spyware/anti-malware components and maintains a current database of malware and how to remove it.
 This is why the term security software is more appropriate for the suite of complementary programs that protect your computer and its data.

 PUPs such as McAfee Scan, Yahoo!
 Toolbar, Google Chrome, etc. can be installed along with downloaded free software.
 This is a method many developers use to “pay” for software they provide for free.